zyrikby/StaDynA/README.md

 Analysis of Android Applications

 # UPDATE: From now on the code is temporary available upon request.
-Please, write a email providing your name and affiliation to the following
-address:

-[yury&lt;at&gt;perfectequanimity.com]
+Please, check how to contact me on [my personal website](https://zhauniarovich.com).

 ## Description